ayush-programer/tutorials/linux-doc.md

 Note: The corresponding 32-bit registers are prefixed by `w` (word) instead of `x` (extended word).

 Note: More information on register and procedure conventions (AAPCS64) for AArch64 can be found [here](https://developer.arm.com/documentation/ihi0055/c/).

+Note: Stack pointer must point to a 16-byte aligned address (as opposed to 8-byte in AArch32).

 ### A64